 - With your phone connected, there should be a USB notification on the phone side.
 Open it and you should see two or more USB options (such as Mass Storage, Media Device,

-Camera (PTP), Charge Only etc.) Try to select each (skip USB Tether or Internet Sharing, if that is an option) see if any one of them triggers the
+Camera (PTP), Charge Only etc.).
+Try to select each (start with Camera/PTP/Picures/Transfer Images) see if any one of them triggers the

 "ADB Interface" driver on the computer side.
-For example some Samsung phones such as Galaxy S4 will require you to select "Camera (PTP)" for USB debugging to work.
-LG phones
+For example some Samsung phones or LG phones will require you to select "Camera (PTP)" for USB debugging to work.

 - With your phone connected, power off the phone and power back on.
 See if the computer side installs the ADB driver.